 When Should You Look?

 Unless conditions are absolutely unacceptable, you should stay at your first job for at least a year, two or three would even be better.
 Future employers worry about hiring someone who job hops too frequently.
 If you do choose to look earlier than a year, you need to be prepared to explain your reasons for looking.
 Of course if you are in a retail job, looking for a real job after college, this does not count.
 Another consideration is if you are moving because of a job offer for a spouse or partner.
 If you have a retirement program you may consider staying until you are fully vested in the program.
 You may want to ask for a raise before you look outside of your company for a new job.
 You should ask yourself these questions to make sure you are ready to move onto a new job.
+However, if you are not getting paid, you may need to start looking immediately.

 Use Your Connections

 When you begin looking for a new job do not be afraid to ask around.
 Many jobs are offered as a result of connections.
 Additionally, you may hear of additional jobs through contacts.
 One great place to visit is your alumni office.
 They often provide a list of jobs and contacts within various professions.
 It is also important to be willing to move to a new location to take a better job.
+If you are having a difficult time finding a new job, you do need to widen your job search.

 You should also prepare yourself for the job hunt.
 In your career track, you should take advantage of any additional training that the company offers.
 If you know that you need to strengthen one or two areas of your education or training, take the classes you need at the local community college.
 You should also keep a list of successful projects that you have managed and worked on.
 It is important to list specific duties and results, so that you can prepare to write a new resume.
 A poor credit report may make it difficult to find a new job, you can still find a job with a poor credit history.